-What Are the Motorcycle Laws in Florida?
+What are the motorcycle laws in Florida?

 Motorcycle laws in Florida cover a range of topics including helmet requirements, bike requirements, and rules for using the road.
 Florida motorcyclists must carry insurance and follow traffic laws.
 Florida motorcycle laws come from state laws.
 They apply to all motorcyclists in the State of Florida.

-Insurance Requirements for Motorcyclists in Florida
+Insurance requirements for motorcyclists in Florida

+There are two sets of requirements for motorcycle riders in Florida.
+The first rule has to do with what insurance you need to have to lawfully ride without wearing a helmet.
+The second rule has to do with the liability insurance you have to carry to drive a motorcycle in Florida legally.
 To ride a motorcycle without a helmet, in addition to being over the age of 21, you must also have at least $10,000 in medical insurance benefits.
 The insurance covers your injuries if you’re hurt in a crash.
 That insurance is optional for motorcyclists, but it’s mandatory if you don’t want to wear a helmet.

 In addition, all motorcyclists must carry liability insurance.
 You must have at least $20,000 in total bodily injury insurance, $10,000 in coverage for property damage and bodily injury per person, and at least $30,000 as your single incident liability limit.
 Even if you wear a helmet, it’s against Florida law to drive a motorcycle without these required insurance minimums.